 Evaluation licenses have a fixed lifespan, which is usually 90 days from the time they are issued, not from the time they are installed.
-When the license expires, you will not be able to restart the Server.
+When the license expires, you cannot restart the Authentication Manager.
 To bring your system back into compliance, contact RSA Security to obtain a valid permanent license.

-For additional information about licensing, see Appendix H, "Licensing."
+For additional information about licensing, see Appendix A, "Licensing."